This page provides a high-level overview of Container Threat Detection concepts and features.

 Event information and information that identifies the container is passed for analysis through user mode to a detector service.
 Event export is configured automatically when Container Threat Detection is enabled.

 The detector service analyzes events to determine whether an event is indicative of an incident.
+The content of bash scripts is analyzed with NLP to determine if executed scripts are malicious.

-If the detector service identifies an incident, the incident is written as a finding in Security Command Center, and optionally to Cloud Logging.
+If the detector service identifies an incident, the incident is written as a finding in Security Command Center and, optionally, to Cloud Logging.

 - If the detector service doesn't identify an incident, then finding information isn't stored.